Melbourne in 3 Days

 The Great Petition

-We catch a tram back to the hotel and I sit on the balcony with a beer and some rather strange chicken and aioli crisps.
+We catch a tram back to our accommodation – The Jazz Corner Hotel – and I sit on the balcony with a beer and some rather strange chicken and aioli crisps.
 Melbourne is a lovely city.
 My great great grandfather Paul Monte settled here (more of that later) and I can understand why he fell in love with the place.
-As I watch the sun set over the harbour, I wondered how my view compares with that of G G Grandad Paul a century ago.
+As I watch the sun set over the harbour, I wonder how my view compares with that of Paul a century ago.

 Sunset from The Jazz Corner Hotel balcony